 "Best" meaning it doesn't involve throwing the baby out with the bathwater or leaving the world under a shadowy cabal.

-The spiritual successor Bet On Soldier takes this even further: aside from keeping the war going, the Syndicate are also sponsoring one-on-one deathmatches between enemy combatants they broadcast across the entire world for even more profit.
+Bet On Soldier, the spiritual successor to Iron Storm, takes this even further: aside from keeping the war going, the Syndicate are also sponsoring one-on-one deathmatches between enemy combatants they broadcast across the entire world for even more profit.

 Also subverted in the freeware RPG Last Scenario.
 You start out working for the Republic, and are sent on a mission to stop The Empire.
 But it turns out the Emperor isn't so bad, and your mission just set up a much worse ruler to take over.
 So you take part in a civil war to save the Empire, at which point your own Republic allies show up to get in your way.
 While their army is busy with that, the Republic itself is conquered by the evil Kingdom, who started the whole thing with a False Flag Operation.